inet-framework/inet-showcases/wireless/ratecontrol/doc/index.rst

 -------

 Below are two animations showing the hosts going around the obstacle.
-In the first video, the hosts don't use rate control, and always transmit with 54 Mbps.
+In the first video, the hosts don't use rate control and always transmit with 54 Mbps.
 In the second video, hosts use :ned:`AarfRateControl`.
 The transmissions intersect the obstacle during the simulation.
 The path the transmission takes through the obstacle varies in length as the hosts are moving.
-When using rate control, ``sinkHost`` manages to receive more transmission succcessfully when transmissions go through the forest.
+When using rate control, ``sinkHost`` manages to receive more transmission successfully when transmissions go through the forest.

 .. video:: noratecontrol3.mp4